CaptainCodeman/svelte-api-keys/README.md

 import { sequence } from '@sveltejs/kit/hooks'
 import type { Handle } from '@sveltejs/kit'
 import { fetchTierForUser } from '$lib/database'

-// create handle as before, but give it a different name: const handleApi = new Handler(extractor, manager, bucket).handle
+import { api_keys } from '$lib/api_keys`

 // this handle could set the locals.tier based on the api.info.user const handleTiers: Handle = async ({ event, resolve }) => {
   const { locals } = event

-  // fetchTierForUser is a fictitious API that will return the appropiate tier based on the key info user
+  // fetchTierForUser is an example API that will return the appropriate tier based on the key info user
-  // tip: this will benefit from an in-memory LRU + TTL cache to avoid slowing down repeated lookups locals.tier = await fetchTierForUser(locals.api.info)
+  // tip: this would benefit from an in-memory LRU + TTL cache to avoid slowing down repeated lookups... locals.tier = await fetchTierForUser(locals.api.info)

   return await resolve(event)
 }

-// the handle we export is now a sequence of both of them export const handle = sequence(handleApi, handleTiers)
+// the handle we export is now a sequence of our api_keys handler and this one export const handle = sequence(api_keys.handle, handleTiers)
 ```

 Now our endpoints have access to a `locals.tier` value which can be used to select an appropriate token-bucket refill rate: